 Labor Day is a day that honors workers.
-America celebrates with a three-day weekend and many people enjoy hot dogs, barbecues, water balloon fights, and parades.
+America normally celebrates with a three-day weekend and many people enjoy hot dogs, barbecues, water balloon fights, and parades – but this year is a little different due to the Coronavirus.

 Who Done It?